paolotous/Handwritten-Digits-Recognizer/README.md

 User would draw a digit on the canvas.
 User can save the image ( Can be helpful to create a brand new dataset ).

-User can use the pre-trained Classifier to predict the handwritten digit.
+User can use the trained Classifier to predict the handwritten digit.